 Our students range in ages from 11 to mature, including adults who are enrolled at either the Heatley Adult Secondary College or the Townsville Creative Technologies College.
 We value the diversity of our student body and we are characterised as being a friendly, tolerant and positive school community.
+Our Expectations of being Responsible, Respectful and Resilient Learners are reinforced to our school community as part of the "Heatley Way" and being "Heatley Proud".

-Our ICSEA (Social Index) is 897 indicating a diverse range of families typical of the Townsville demographic.
-The college is approximately 70% / 30% non indigenous to indigenous students and we have a number of migrant and refugee families.
+Our ICSEA (Social Index) is below the National Average indicating a diverse range of families typical of the Townsville demographic.
+The College is approximately 70% / 30% non indigenous to indigenous students and we have a number of migrant and refugee families.
 The traditional owners of the land are the Wulgurukaba and Bindall people.